tim784/ropes/README.md

   sticky header and search form.
 Full-size images, in most cases, can be viewed by clicking on the expand button.
 Tags are available in a tooltip to take up less space.
-Torrent "state" (seeding/leeching/snatched, bookmarked, freeleech, warned, etc.) are shown in in "pills" on the card.
+Torrent "state" (seeding/leeching/snatched, bookmarked, freeleech, warned, etc.) are shown in "pills" on the card.

 - Rich Tag Mode: In Ropes, search focuses on tags.
 Local tag caching makes autocompletion super fast (but we still ensure tags are valid with a debounced